servinlp/web-design/opdracht1/README.md

 These are the design principles that I tried to implement in this project.

 - Strong visual hierarchies work best (of course)

+Strong visual hierarchie is achieved by keeping a constant view.
+Left the title + navigation, right the projects.
+All the projects have the same layout, top left the title and bottom right the "more link" (the actual link is over the entire element).

 - Clarity is job #1

+Using large titles and clear buttons I tried to make the website as clear as possible.
+Thanks to the user tests I held a few problems with clarity are already resolved.
+For example the buttons of the slider are now more clear then they were before.

 - Consistency matters

+Consistency matters and strong visual hierachies work best are 2 priciples that work hand in hand.
+Because my hierachie is set from the start, it doesn't change at all (and stays consistent).

 ### Feedback - Desley